benmvp/benmvp.com/talks.md

 > - Hook into the component lifecycle
 > - And more...
 >
 > Prior experience with React is not necessary, but experience with building JavaScript applications will be helpful to hit the ground running.
-You’ll leave the workshop with all the fundamentals you need to build your own apps with React.
+You'll leave the workshop with all the fundamentals you need to build your own apps with React.

 ### React in style 😎

 > React is a JavaScript UI library that makes creating reusable components easy and efficient.
 However, there is no single approach for styling these components.
 “Css-in-js” libraries like glamorous and styled-components are the new hotness, but there are other viable approaches for beautifying our React apps as well.
-So let’s walk through these options for styling components.
+So let's walk through these options for styling components.
 Familiarity with React will help you get the most out of this session.
-And by the end, you’ll have a solid understanding of the various approaches to make an informed styling decision in your React project.
+And by the end, you'll have a solid understanding of the various approaches to make an informed styling decision in your React project.

 ### React Properly